Meet Samantha Hargreaves, Master of Music (Opera Performance) student

 Samantha Hargreaves entered the Master of Music (Opera Performance) with her singing voice quavering, but now has many production credits to her name.
 Meet Samantha and learn about how she overcame her jitters and embraced her inner diva.

 As told to Mireille Stahle

 I was lucky enough to be accepted as a Kwong Lee Dow Scholar at the University of Melbourne when I was 15.
 This gave me the opportunity to get to know the main Parkville campus, access the library facilitates, and participate in a Summer School where I took classes run by university students and alumni.
 I was most interested in my music and Italian language classes.
 I decided that somehow I wanted to pursue a career that integrated both.
 When it came down to making university preferences in my final year of high-school, my choice was clear.

-I began the Master of Music (Opera Performance) course as someone who knew next to nothing about opera and classical singing but who wanted to learn.
+I began the Masters of Music (Opera Performance) fresh from my undergraduate degree of music which I also carried out at The University of Melbourne.
+Initially, I had known next to nothing about opera and classical singing but I was very eager to learn.
 High drama, coloratura, voices that could sing above orchestras – it was all fascinating to me.
 However, in terms of me as a singer, I’ll tell you honestly: I wasn’t very good!
 I’d get so nervous when performing in front of my classmates, my voice would become thin and I’d forget my lyrics.

 I’ll always remember the day when I opened my mouth and sang a powerful, operatic high A♭ for the first time.
 We were both so shocked that we burst out laughing.
 It was an exhilarating moment that propelled me to continue practising and making breakthroughs.